 If you’re hiring overseas contractors, you need to make sure that not only you’re going with a secure service, but also that they’re going to be able to get the money to its destination quickly.
 Getting payments to contractors on-time is an important part of having a good working relationship.

-Specifically, when you’re sending money overseas if you’re using an online transfer service, check with them to determine how they make sure all transactions are secure.
+Specifically, when you’re sending money overseas if you’re using an online transfer service, check with them to determine how they make sure all

 For example, look for transfer services utilizing 256-bit encryption, which is standard bank-level security.